Introduction – What digital marketing channels provide the best ROI?

 We chose to provide these services because of the high intent of the traffic from these sources.
 When people search for something, they are already in the market for taking action in some capacity.
 Paid Social is less so, but the granularity of the audience targeting mitigates this, so whilst they aren’t necessarily searching, they do have an active interest, and they can be in the right location and be of the appropriate demographic.
 Affiliate Marketing is the least targeted, but as you only pay on a lead or sale, this is effective, as it puts the onus on the websites that show the affiliate ads to generate high-quality traffic.

 Many people can make a good website, but how do you get it known by people?
 Then beyond that, how do you get people to transact from it?
 Further to this, how do you scale?
-These are all essential parts of the process, but with this article, I will focus on creating a PPC campaign that produces ROI.
+These are all essential parts of the process, but with this article, I will focus on creating a PPC campaign that produces an ROI.

 Let’s start with the basics.